ibm-cloud-docs/openshift/openshift_clusters.md

    1518787   vlan   1252     public    fcr02a.dal10
    1518888   vlan   1254     public    fcr02a.dal10
    ```
-   {: screen}If a public and private VLAN already exist, note the matching routers.
+   {: screen} If a public and private VLAN already exist, note the matching routers.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.
 In the example output, any private VLAN can be used with any public VLAN because the routers all include `02a.dal10`.

 6. Create your standard cluster.
     ```